kpav33/next-fireship/notes.md

 ## Data Fetching

-- **Server Components**: Access server-side resources directly in layouts and pages.
+- **Server Components**: Can access server-side resources directly in layouts and pages.
 - **Parallel Fetching**: Fetch requests in nested pages and layouts are performed in parallel, enhancing performance.
 - **Automatic Request Deduping**: React's extended fetch API prevents multiple identical fetch calls, optimizing data fetching.
 - **Caching Control**: Use the `cache` object with fetch to determine caching strategies (`force-cache`, `no-store`, `revalidate`).
-- **Caching Flexibility**: Control caching at both the page and fetch levels for fine-tuning.
+- **Caching Flexibility**: You can control caching at both the page and fetch levels for fine-tuning.

 ## Streaming and Suspense

+- **Page rendering**: 5 steps of page rendering => Fetch data, render server components, send HTML to the browser, render non-interactive page, execute JavaScript.
-- **Progressive Loading**: Breaks applications into smaller chunks for faster loading.
+- **Progressive Loading**: Five steps take a while so streaming breaks applications into smaller chunks for faster loading.
 The framework handles streaming automatically.
 - **Loading States**: Simplify code with loading files that manage UI while data loads, eliminating the need for manual loading state tracking.

 ## Auth.js